Health and Healing - Tomorrow’s Medicine Today

 "Let Your Food Be Your Medicine"

 Evelyn's physician was also surprised at her rapid recovery, but doubted the barley juice had anything to do with it.
 He attributed it to the placebo effect.
-He concluded that Evelyn's hope that the barley juice would work - rather than the juice itself - actually improved her condition.
+He concluded Evelyn's hope that the barley juice would work - rather than the juice itself - actually improved her condition.

 But what about all those other high-tech drugs that were supposed to work, but had failed?
 Why didn't they also produce a placebo effect?